 To acknowledge their philanthropic interests and pursuits, Callan offers our employees support through benefits such as group volunteer days and our charitable giving reimbursement program.

-Under Ed Callan’s leadership, Callan started supporting United Way Bay Area (UWBA) in the early 1970s.
+Callan began supporting United Way Bay Area (UWBA) in the early 1970s.
 Since then, we’ve expanded our support to include an annual employee giving campaign across all Callan office locations.
 Through the campaign, employees are able to give to their local United Way to reach hundreds of nonprofits in their area.
-And we’re proud to say our campaign participation rate has increased every year to over 80%!
+In 2022, Executive Chairman Ron Peyton accepted the United for Impact Award from UWBA on Callan’s behalf.

-Callan was one of the first companies to participate in UWBA’s launch of Philanthropy Cloud—a new technology platform that connects companies and employees to the causes they care about.
+Callan was one of the first companies to participate in UWBA’s launch of Philanthropy Cloud—a Salesforce technology platform that connects companies and employees to the causes they care about.
 The United Way has long partnered with over 60,000 companies worldwide on workplace giving, employee volunteerism, and other social purpose activities.
 With the new platform launch in 2018, companies have a simpler, easier way to help their employees change the world.